-Exciting things are happening in our home state of Nevada.
-Long known for its business-friendly climate, Nevada continues to offer top incentives for companies such as Tesla, Apple and Switch, who are leading the way in our state’s unprecedented growth.
+Exciting things are happening in the state of Nevada.
+Long known for its business-friendly climate, Nevada continues to welcome companies such as Tesla, Apple, Google, Switch, and Blockchains, LLC—who are leading the way in the state’s unprecedented growth.

 Companies located in Nevada enjoy no corporate income tax, no personal income tax or inventory tax.
 Nevada is also free of franchise, non-unitary state, inheritance, estate and intangible taxes.
 Utility costs are also significantly lower than neighboring California, making this the perfect place to do business.

 Thanks to Nevada’s mild and dry climate, products shipped in and out of the state are generally not subject to severe weather, meaning your products can last longer—both in cartons and on the shelf.

 Our higher education is leading

 The University of Nevada, Reno is a rapidly growing Tier 1 University right in our own back yard and Truckee Meadows Community College boasts more 30,000 active students—and both contribute to a highly-educated and expanding work force in Northern Nevada.

 One of the reasons Nevada is known as the “Hub of the West” is because we offer overnight delivery to nearly every major western U.S. city.
 Reno/Sparks is the center of an extensive transportation network on two major highway corridors: Interstate 80 and U.S. Highway 395, reaching over 53 million people.